Police station - what happens when you are arrested

 An appropriate adult is there to help you communicate with the police and understand what is going on.

-Who might be involved when I am arrested?
+Who might be involved?

 If the police think you have committed a crime and keep you at the police station, you might come across a few different people.
 Below are some people you may hear about or meet.